 Additionally, some web hosts usually disable revisions on their server as a measure to speed up your website.
 This is because WordPress revisions take up server space as the number of your WordPress posts increases.

-While it may seem to be in your best interest, it is not the best way out, especially if you need to have post revision enabled on your website.
+While it may seem to be in your best interest, it is not the best way out, especially if you need to enable revisions in your WordPress website.

 How to Fix the Revision Issue in WordPress

-There are two ways you can fix this issue on your website, which are; using the default WordPress feature, or manually enabling revisions from your server.
+There are two ways you can fix this issue on your website, which are; using the default WordPress feature, or manually enabling WordPress’s history of changes from your server.

 Default WordPress Feature